petereijgermans11/workshop-reactjs-angular/workshop-reactjs-angular/README_angular.md

 **Solution:**

-Import the following in @NgModule:

-  import {HttpModule} from "@angular/http";

-And add the following in the ‘imports-section’:
+Add the following in the ‘imports-section’:

 ```
 @NgModule({